The ecoMasterStore is always open!!

 A: ecoGlaze will significantly reduce condensation on the windows and doors in your home.
 Condensation occurs because of the build up of moisture in the air and condensing at the coldest point in your home - at the dew point.
 This is because your windows are normally the coldest element in your home.
 If there is a build up of condensation, simply remove the acrylic panel, dry the glass and the acrylic then reinstate the acrylic panel.

-If condensation is an ongoing issue, it would be necessary to determine the source of water vapour in the air and deal with it.
+If condensation in your home is an ongoing issue, it would be necessary to determine the source of water vapour in the air and deal with it.
 Sources of water vapour include, but are not limited to: gas appliances (burning gas emits water vapour and carbon monoxide), drying clothes inside, bathroom exhaust fans that are not effectively removing moisture and some clothes dryers.
 This is especially during winter when condensation issues can be at their peak.